-While the summers here in Colorado Springs are pleasant, the winters are rough.
-During the colder months, one way you can make yourself warm and comfortable is with a wood-burning fireplace.
-When you need someone to take care of your fireplace, you don’t need to look any further than Midtown Chimney Sweeps of Colorado Springs, CO.
+As any Colorado resident knows, the summers in Colorado Springs are pleasant while the winters can be rough.
+In the colder months, a great way to make yourself warm and comfortable is with a beautiful wood-burning fireplace.
+These fireplaces are efficient and cozy, significantly bringing warmth and ambiance to any setting.
+When the time comes for your annual sweep and inspection, look no further than Midtown Chimney Sweeps of Colorado Springs, CO.

 Efficient Chimney Cleaning

 One of our basic services is chimney cleaning.
-We remove soot from the flue with stiff bristle brushes, and then we vacuum up the soot with our effective vacuums.
+We remove soot (or creosote) from the flue with stiff bristle brushes and effective vacuums (no mess!).
 Annual cleaning of the flue is a must for regular users of fireplaces and wood stoves.
-The benefits reaped from annual cleaning include properly flowing gases and safe combustion.
+Without annual maintenance, your chimney or fireplace can become a fire hazard.

 Fireplaces are composed of several parts.
-The portion in which you burn wood is called the firebox (or burn chamber); it’s specially designed to withstand the heat of a continuously burning flame.
-The firebox is usually lined with bricks or panels to ensure that it stays in good shape.
-(Even wood stoves are lined with bricks.)
-The bricks are fire-rated refractory ones, as opposed to regular red-clay ones from the shelf of a home improvement store.
-All our technicians carry a regular supply of those special bricks to reline degrading fireboxes.
+The portion in which you burn wood is called the firebox (or burn chamber) which is specially designed to withstand the heat of a continuously burning flame.
+The firebox is usually lined with bricks or panels to ensure it stays in good shape.
+(Interestingly, even wood stoves are lined with bricks.)
+These bricks are fire-rated refractory ones, as opposed to regular red-clay ones from the shelf of a home improvement store.
+Our technicians carry a regular supply of those special bricks to reline degrading fireboxes.

 Chimney Repairs in the Greater Colorado Springs Area

-While at your home, our technicians are can evaluate and recommend numerous small chimney repairs, fireplaces updates, and water-resistant compounds that can enhance the performance of the chimney or prevent rain from leaking in.
+While in your home, our technicians will evaluate and if necessary, recommend any small chimney repairs, fireplaces updates, and water-resistant compounds that will enhance the performance of the chimney or prevent rain from leaking in.

-- Chimney repairs at the crown or top flue tile may need to be done.
+- The crown or top flue tile may need to be replaced.

-- Possibly there is missing mortar in the firebox around the refractory fire bricks.
+- Possible missing mortar in the firebox around the refractory fire bricks.

-- Tuck-pointing might be required around the top of the chimney above the roof to help provide a properly sealed chimney.
+- Tuck-pointing around the top of the chimney above the roof to help provide a properly sealed chimney.

-Have a friendly and courteous Midtown Chimney Sweeps certified technician out to your house today.
+Have a friendly and courteous Midtown Chimney Sweeps certified technician out to your house today to take a look.

 Fireplace Repair Near Colorado Springs, Colorado